Tabita99/Planet-Vegan/README.md

 * As vegan student I would like to find simple vegan recipes on a budget.
 * As a vegan, I would add some vegan meals on the website that are affordable and easy to make.

+### How this project will help them

+* Help the discover new vegan recipes
+* You can search the desired recipes in our search.
+* You can create an account on the website and add your recipes.
+* every recipe shows you the time it takes to cook and prepare.
+* There's an image of each recipe and you can also add your own.